 Program Goals and Rotation Schedule

 The UCSF Department of Urology recognizes that our training program is one of our most valued assets.
-We seek to attract bright, committed, compassionate applicants who will be the future leaders in this specialty.
+We aim to attract bright, committed, and compassionate applicants from diverse backgrounds, who aspire to become future leaders in this specialty.
+They should possess a desire to serve culturally diverse and medically underserved populations while being dedicated to addressing issues related to diversity, equity, and inclusion.
 Our program exposes residents to the entire spectrum of urologic evaluation, intervention and research, allowing them to master the art and science of urology.

 THE FIRST YEAR OF RESIDENCY (PGY1) is spent 6 months with the UCSF Department of Surgery.
 Intern rotations focus on maximal exposure to basic open and laparoscopic general surgery procedures, critical care, kidney transplant, trauma, and plastic surgery.
 The next five years and 6 months of residency are spent in the Department of Urology.
 One year is dedicated entirely to research endeavors and the other four are clinical.